addy-dclxvi/void-bspwm-dotfiles/README.md

 - **Xresources** <br /> Urxvt, rofi, xft, and colour scheme configuration.

 - **Polybar** <br /> Very basic config, to keep it lightweight.
 No external modules, no external script, only use simple modules, only needs two fonts, Noto Sans & Awesome.
-Both ar available in the Void repository.
+Both are available in the Void repository.

 - **zshrc** <br /> Containing some useful alias, and simple [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh) config.
 Including my minimalist oh-my-zsh themes (in ~/.oh-my-zsh folder).